BellaMrx/HTML_Guide/README.md

  * [FreeHTMLt.co](https://freehtml5.co/) - Templates
  * [GitHub](https://github.com/)

 ------------------------------------------------------------------------------------------

+### The end

+ The guide is an overview that a WebDeveloper should know.
+But there is more to know and also always new about HTML.

+ **HTML** forms only the basic structure of websites, which is extended and modified by other technologies such as **CSS** and **JavaScript**. **CSS** is used to control presentation, formatting, and layout. **JavaScript** is used to control the behavior of various elements.

-### Thanks for reading.
+ Thanks for reading.
 I hope you enjoyed it or at least learned something.

- * On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about HTML and web development.
+ On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about HTML and web development.

- * Or check out my [GitHub](https://github.com/BellaMrx) profile.
+ Or check out my [GitHub](https://github.com/BellaMrx) profile.